 I've been the head of growth for several startups.

-I've even evangelized growth for a couple of the fastest growing SaaS companies, too.
+I've even evangelized growth for a couple of the fastest growing SaaS companies.

-If there's a role that's hard to fill – it's the growth marketer, growth engineer, head of growth, growth lead, or whatever you call the open growth position at your company.
+If there's a role that's hard to fill, without question, it's the growth marketer, growth engineer, head of growth, growth lead, or whatever you call the open growth position at your company.

 The traction doesn't quite hit.

-Competitor analysis shows you where the long-hanging fruit is in any market.
+Competitor analysis shows you where the low-hanging fruit is in any market.
 The real skill comes in interpreting the data.
-You can be looking at the best opportunity in the world, but without the right knowledge of the marketing ecosystem, the numbers will just be numbers.
+You can be looking at the best opportunity in the world, but without the right knowledge of the marketing ecosystem, the numbers are just numbers.

 Now that I know whether they can run ads, I check their ability to discover a new profitable audience using social media advertising.
-I propose a hypothetical situation where they have a product with no defined customer base.
+I propose a hypothetical situation where they have a product but have no defined customer base.

 To find it with social media advertising without wasting a ton of money.